Turkey Fried Rice

 How To Make The Best Turkey Fried Rice on the Blackstone

-6. Add a bit of oil, pour in the beaten egg, scramble it, and combine it with the rice mixture.
+Create a small well in the center, add a bit of oil, and pour in the beaten egg.
+Scramble the egg and mix it into the rice thoroughly.
 Cook for another minute, then transfer to a serving dish.
+Garnish with sliced green onions and sesame seeds before serving.

 Chef Jenn’s Tips